 Approval for any credit card will depend on your status.
 The representative APRs shown represent the interest rate offered to most successful applicants.
 Depending on your personal circumstances the APR you're offered may be higher, or you may not be offered credit at all.
 Fees and rates are subject to change without notice.
 It's always wise to check the terms of any deal before you borrow.

-NatWest offers a small but carefully-designed range of credit cards designed to cater to most circumstances.
-Unlike some big high-street banks, you don’t need to be an existing customer to be eligible (with the exception of the student credit card).
+NatWest’s range of cards is relatively small but it covers most circumstances.
+Unlike with some big high-street banks, you don’t need to be an existing customer to be eligible (with the exception of the student credit card).

 NatWest credit cards are part of the Mastercard network, so they’re accepted in more than 35 million locations worldwide.

 NatWest offer many benefits for credit card customers.
 Here are some of the highlights:

 The web and app are easy to use, and seem to work in real-time too.”

 Yes.
 NatWest credit cards are all Mastercards so acceptance won’t be an issue.
 Bear in mind that with some NatWest cards (but not all) you’ll be charged a currency conversion fee for non-sterling transactions.
 You can click on one of the cards in the table above to see its fee structure.

 If you already have a NatWest card, you can let the bank know you’re heading overseas by logging in, choosing “Manage my card” then “Going abroad” and finally “Add Trip”.
 You’ll then be prompted to outline where and when you’re travelling.

 This annual percentage rate is a standardised figure designed to provide an annual summary of the cost of borrowing.
 It takes into account both interest and any mandatory charges to be paid, so if a card comes with an annual fee attached, its APR will be higher than its interest rate.